 Be also aware that problem data may have changed over time and that they may be incomplete.
 Being aware of these facets will definitely help you to boost your critical thinking skills and come up with good choices.

 Logical Fallacies are very common errors in reasoning.
 They are undermining the logic of any argument.
-Fallacies can be irrelevant points or illegitimate arguments that lack evidence to supports claims.
+Fallacies can be irrelevant points or illegitimate arguments that lack evidence to support claims.

 So logical fallacies are errors in reasoning.
 You should learn how to best spot or identify fallacies.
 Understanding logical fallacies is truly a priceless skill.